For Academic year 2022/23, admission onto the Master’s Degree programme in Environmental Sciences requires:

 - specific curricula requirements, matured with the obtainment of a definite number of credits in certain disciplinary fields;

 - an adequate personal preparation;

 - understanding of English language at level B2: the list of certifications and cases of exemption are available on the dedicated web page.

 Matriculation onto the Master’s Degree Programme is subject to the possession of the above requirements.

 Minimum curricular requirements

-Minimum credit requirements (ECTS): 60 ECTS in the following scientific-disciplinary sectors; of which the candidate must possess at least 6 ECTS from each of the 3 fields
+Students who have graduated in a different class must have earned 60 credits broken down in the following scientific-disciplinary sectors (of which the candidate must possess at least 6 ECTS from each of the 3 fields):

 Field of the disciplines of Mathematics, Physics, IT and Statistics

 FIS/02 Theoretical physics, models and mathematical methods